+Portable ICT Equipment - Staff Guardianship Loan Form

+Name

 Item Serial No Start date Return date

-Whilst the above items are in your care, the school will expect you to take full personal responsibility for the safe custody of all of the items listed and to follow the guidelines below:

-- I will ensure the mobile device is secured or locked away when not in use; - I will ensure that unauthorised software is not loaded or run on this mobile device: - I will not download, store or collect any inappropriate material on the device - I will ensure that all external media sources (discs, USB flash drives / memory sticks) are checked for viruses before data transfer to the mobile device where appropriate; - I will ensure the device is regularly virus-checked where appropriate; - I will ensure the Anti-virus- software, where appropriate, is kept up to date; - I will ensure that data remains confidential and secure: - Where personal data about staff or pupils, or school confidential data, is stored on the device, the device will be encrypted and password protected (as appropriate to the device), and the data will be removed as soon as reasonably possible - I will ensure that the equipment is not used by anyone who has not been authorised by the school - I will return the device upon request and when I am on leave or other absence, unless otherwise authorised. - I will ensure the equipment is not left unattended in any vehicle (as this is not covered by the school's insurance policy) and accept that any loss arising from a loss from a vehicle will be my own responsibility. - If the equipment is lost or stolen, I will inform the police as soon as possible to get a crime number and also contact the appropriate member of staff of the Hamber and also serials the appropriate member of stair Signed Date//
+Whilst the above items are in your care, the school will expect you to take full personal responsibility for the safe custody of all of the items listed and to follow the guidelines below: I will ensure the mobile device is secured or locked away when not in use; I will ensure that unauthorised software is not loaded or run on this mobile device; I will not download, store or collect any inappropriate material on the device I will ensure that all external media sources (discs, USB flash drives / memory sticks) are checked for viruses before data transfer to the mobile device where appropriate; I will ensure the device is regularly virus-checked where appropriate; I will ensure the Anti-virus- software, where appropriate, is kept up to date; Where personal data about staff or pupils, or school confidential data, is stored on the device, the device will be encrypted and password protected (as appropriate to the device), and the data will be removed as soon as reasonably possible I will ensure that the equipment is not used by anyone who has not been authorised by the school I will return the device upon request and when I am on leave or other absence, unless otherwise authorised.
+I will ensure the equipment is not left unattended in any vehicle (as this is not covered by the school's insurance policy) and accept that any loss arising from a loss from a vehicle will be my own responsibility.
+If the equipment is lost or stolen, I will inform the police as soon as possible to get a crime number and also contact the appropriate member of staff

+Name person authorising the loan